tuberry/light-dict/README.md

 ### OCR

 * OCR here is subject to factors such as fonts, colors, and backgrounds, which says any unexpected results are expected, but usually the simpler the scenes the better the results.
-* Due to this review [guideline], the version on E.G.O no longer contains [ldocr.py](/src/ldocr.py) since GNOME 45, so you have to put it to the extension directory manually if installed that way.

 #### Dependencies